 The Kennebunkport Festival is all about fabulous food, wine and art, which pours out in generous portions in early June.
 This seaside setting is and always has been… a party town.
 This Maine foodie fest is the culmination of all things #KPT (K-kennebunkport P-party T- town) and a perfect kick off to summer.
 But aside from the magical Maine setting and culinary extravaganza, there is an undeniable undercurrent of fashion that flows through the week at each elegant seaside Chef’s dinner, cocktail soiree and dance party on the River.
 2018 marked a new Kennebunkport Festival, as locals managed this fun week independantly, making it more about fundraising locally, but still plenty of drink raising.

 Kennebunkport is a pretty preppy place, so a predictable but always appropriate wave is wearing navy, nautical stripes, and seersucker.
-The Hinckley Yacht Marina Party had the most knots at last year’s fest, as jet setters decked in boat shoes and blue stripes walked the docks and drooled over the famous Maine-made jet drive yachts.
+The Hinckley Yacht Marina Party had the most knots at the fest, as jet setters decked in boat shoes and blue stripes walked the docks and drooled over the famous Maine-made jet drive yachts.